randyzwitch/ECharts.jl/docs/index.md

         );
 </script>

 To learn more about specific features, see the Table of Contents on the left sidebar.
+For inspiration, see the Baidu [demos](https://ecomfe.github.io/echarts-examples/public/index.html) to see what is (likely) possible and the [user-submitted gallery](http://gallery.echartsjs.com/explore.html) (may require additional JS libraries not implemented in Julia).